goto40/self-dsl/docs/xtext_project_setup.md

     @Inject extension
     ValidationTestHelper validationHelper

-The you can easily check that no errors occured while parsing:
+The you can easily check that no errors occurred while parsing:

     ::xtend
     package org.xtext.example.mydsl.tests